krishna0507/IoTAccelerometerPi/server_client_iot/README.md

 server.py is a code which sends a command and receives data.
 Run this separately.

-run client.py(don't terminate it, i mean let it keep sending the data) run server.py alongside client.py
+run client.py(don't terminate it, i mean let it keep sending the data), run server.py alongside client.py

 You can see in the terminal of client.py the command being sent by sever.py